Synaphea spinulosa: Taxonomic history

 In 1768, Dutch botanist Nicolaas Laurens Burman acquired the two specimens and published names, descriptions and illustrations of them in his Flora Indica.
 S. spinulosa was wrongly identified as a Javanese fern, and named Polypodium spinulosum; A. truncata was similarly misidentified and misnamed.
 The specimen of A. truncata is now lost, but the specimen of S. spinulosa is extant, and currently lodged in the Herbarium of the Conservatoire et Jardin botaniques de la Ville de Genève (CJB) in Geneva, Switzerland; it is among the oldest extant botanical specimens of an Australian endemic.
 (Some older specimens collected by William Dampier, e.g. Swainsona formosa, still exist at the Druce Herbarium in Oxford, but were not described.)

 The next known collection of S. spinulosa was made in December 1801, when King George Sound was visited by HMS Investigator under the command of Matthew Flinders.
 On board were botanist Robert Brown, botanical artist Ferdinand Bauer, and gardener Peter Good.
 All three men gathered material for Brown's specimen collection, including specimens of S. spinulosa.
 Neither Brown's nor Good's diary can be used to assign a precise location or date for the first collection of this species, but one of Brown's specimen slips is dated "Decr 19 1801".

 Brown, however, did not recognise the species as distinct; in his specimen collection, specimens of S. spinulosa are attributed to S. polymorpha, and when he eventually published the genus in his 1810 monograph On the Proteaceae of Jussieu, he assigned Burman's Polypodium spinulosum to S. petiolaris.

 In 1919, American botanist Elmer Drew Merrill identified Burman's Polypodium spinulosum with S. polymorpha.
 Claiming priority for Burman's name, he transferred P. spinulosum into Synaphea as S. spinulosa, relegating S. polymorpha to synonymy.
 This synonymy was accepted for many years, though the more established name S. polymorpha was preferred.
 The species was finally recognised as distinct in 1995 when Alex George divided S. polymorpha into several species in his treatment of the genus for the Flora of Australia series of monographs.

-Relationships within Synaphea

-The only published infrageneric arrangement of Synaphea is that provided by Alex George for the Flora of Australia series.
-In George's arrangement, Synaphea is divided into four sections.
-S. spinulosa is placed at the front of S. sect.
-Synaphea, by far the largest section with 44 members, because of its "entire to emarginate or shortly horned stigma":